Hill's sheath-tailed bat

-Hill's sheath-tailed bat (Taphozous hilli) is a bat of the family Emballonuridae.
+The Hill's sheath-tailed bat (Taphozous hilli) is a bat of the family Emballonuridae.
 They are found in the deserts of central Australia.

 Taxonomy

 The description of the species was published by Darrell Kitchener in 1980, reclassifying bats that were presumed to be the more common species Taphozous georgianus.
 They are currently assigned as genus Taphozous, allied with the sheathtail family Emballonuridae.
 The holotype, a female skull and skin, was collected at a mine site, Marandoo, near Mount Bruce in the Hamersley Range National Park (Karijini NP).

 The type specimen was captured with a mistnet while fleeing disturbance at the roof of an adit, located within the Marangaroo mine site.
 The collectors, A. Baynes and C. G. Dawe, obtained the specimen at 4:30 in the afternoon on 7 August 1979.
 The author of the species named it for the mammalogist John Edwards Hill of the British Museum, who had assisted Kitchener and previously worked on the taxonomy of Australian chiropterans.

 Other common names for the species include Hill's tomb bat, and a variant as Hill's sheathtail bat.